from nodebpy import geometry as g

 )nodebpy

-A package to build node trees in blender more elegantly with python code.
-Geometry Nodes, Shader Nodes and Compositor nodes are all fully supported.
+Build node trees in Blender more elegantly with Python code.
+Geometry Nodes, Shader Nodes and Compositor nodes are all fully supported, with type hints and IDE auto-completion throughout.

 A text-based version of nodes should bring the convenience of writing code with IDE auto-completion, type hinting, with overall compactness and readability, while staying as close as possible to what building a node tree via the GUI feels like.